primasio/primas-api-doc/dtcp.md

 the metadata in DTCP standard is post in request body.
 And the metadata is saved in the same format in decentralized storage.

-For content posting APIs there's a small difference in metadata however which is about the raw content.
-Since DTCP concerns about metadata only so the raw data is not stored in DTCP metadata.
-DTCP contains a field called `content` which is used to store a URI to the raw content.
-The raw content is stored separately in other places that can be accessed using URI.
+In DTCP, metadata and raw content are stored separately.
+The decentralized storage assigns different keys to raw content and the collection of metadata.
+The retrieval of complete content is divided into 2 steps.
+Firstly get content metadata using [Metadata ID](./dtcp.md#metadata-dna-and-metadata-id), then get the URI containing the storage key to the raw content from the metadata and get the raw content using storage key.

+The storage of content in DTCP is also divided into 2 steps.
+Firstly store the raw content, getting the storage key.
+Then update the metadata's `content` field with the storage key and store the metadata.

-In Primas API however, the raw content in its base64 encoded form should be filled in the `content` field in the post metadata.
+For content posting APIs in Primas there's a small difference however.The raw content in its base64 encoded form should be filled in the `content` field in the post metadata.
 Primas Node extracts the content from metadata and saves it in decentralized storage, gets a URI(in the case of IPFS, a link starts with "ipfs://"), and puts the URI in the `content` field and saves the metadata to decentralized storage then.